rallekralle11/i3-90/README.md

 heads-up, this is the first printer i've ever designed. i don't know git, don't know best practices and all that...

+no mounting for electronics is included, exept i guess the massive sheets that would make a convenient hideaway. just screw it into the wood, maybe make some nice covers. and that's that. i tried to keep the good amount of space from the mendel90.

 the printing_assemply file is a list of what to print and a bit of a BOM. the spoolholder file is the same, but for the spool holder i designed.